clxrityy/hbd/README.md

 - [x] make it so commands only work in the command channel(s)
     - [ ] also so that there can be mulitple command channels
 - [ ] add configuration for multiple birthdays
-- [ ] add configuration for giving the *birthday* role
+- [x] add configuration for giving the *birthday* role
-    - and removing once the day is over
+    - [x] and removing once the day is over
 - [ ] add the ability for guild admins to configure the *"happy birthday"* message/embed
 - [ ] add the abiltiy for guild admins to change birthdays
     - and/or change settings to allow people to change theirs
+        - certain role can update their birthday(?)
 - [ ] add the ability to configure only a certain role(s) to be able to set their birthday
 - [ ] add a command to list birthdays (all or by month/day)